-Saigon Le Vendeur, in which the pork is cut fairly thick, so each piece is crispy on the outside with a juicy interior.
-We usually go with the grilled pork or the pork patty banh mi here, but you can also keep it classic with the cold-cut and pate version.
-They also opened up a sister restaurant called Le Bleu a few years back (near 183 and Burnet) and from our brief experience, the banh mi at the two were nearly identical—a big plus when there’s not much to improve on.
+We usually go with the grilled pork banh mi at Saigon Le Vendeur, in which the pork is cut fairly thick, so each piece is crispy on the outside with a juicy interior.
+But you can also keep it classic with the cold-cut and pate version.
+A few years back they opened a sister restaurant Le Bleu, near 183 and Burnet, and from our experiences, the banh mi at the two were nearly identical—a big plus when there’s not much to improve on.

 Pho Phong Lu'u might be best known for their pho, but they also make some great sandwiches.
 There’s only one meat option—with cold cuts and pate—served warm, with crusty bread, a generous portion of meat, and enough pate to make its presence known in every bite.
 And, of course, plenty of pickled veggies to balance it all together.

 Baguette House has been serving quality banh mi in Austin’s Chinatown for years.
 They have a variety of traditional options, from the cold-cut classic—made with house-made mayonnaise and pickled vegetables, pate, cilantro, and jalapeño—to the super-savory grilled pork.
 We can’t really pick a favorite, but at around $6 each, you can probably grab a couple and save one for later.